 As commercial trappers, we have a trained eye to distinguish one gopher “system” or “territory” or a group of connect tunnels from another.
 The same is true with mole systems.
-With practice, you will learn to spot the usually lineal group of crescent shaped mounds, in the case of a gopher, or a series of symmetrical, conical shaped mounds in the case of a mole.
+With practice, you will learn to spot the usually lineal group of crescent shaped mounds, in the case of a gopher.
+In the case of a mole, you can see a series of symmetrical, conical shaped mounds 2′-3′ apart.
 A simple way to test if the either animal is present is to use a shovel to level all the mounds.
 Fan that rich soil with your shovel, and check the next day.
-Also, if you have more than one area of fresh activity the next day, there is a possibility you have more than one gopher.
-If you have only one area active at a time, you may have only one gopher.
+If you see fresh dirt, bingo.

 On large, commercial gopher trapping jobs, we routinely trap 50-60 gophers out of the ground during a 6-hour period.
 We even get higher catches in some areas where both soil conditions and food supplies are good.
-Gregg has trapped 4,500 gophers on a 16-acre vineyard over the period of 4-years!
-His record is 92 in one day at a school athletic field that had never been trapped.
+We have trapped 4,000 gophers on a 16-acre vineyard over the period of 4-years!
+My record is 92 in one day at a school athletic field that had never been trapped.
 The gophers were clueless and so easy to trap.

 We recommend trying this method of clearing the mounds of all excavated soil.
-It will save the smothering plants underneath the mounds.
+It will save the smothering the grass underneath the mounds.
 Once the grass has died, weed seeds will grow in place of the grass.
-Also, you will save your mower blades from breaking.
+Also, you will save your mower blades from dulling or breaking.
 Level the mounds with a shovel and return the next day.
 In the case of gophers, you can determine how many areas are active at the same time by watching for new mounds that are created.

 There is no rock solid way of determining exactly how many moles or gophers there are per acre until the pest is trapped and there is no more activity.
 We always leave the tunnel open a few days after we’ve trapped a mole or gopher checking if the tunnel is plugged.
 If there is no activity, we know there was only one mole or one gopher in that system.